geoffdutton/desktop-lftp/README.md

 ## Install

 * **Note: requires a node version >= 6 and an npm version >= 3.**
-* **If you have installation or compilation issues with this project, please see [our debugging guide](https://github.com/chentsulin/electron-react-boilerplate/issues/400)**
+* **If you have installation or compilation issues with this project, please see the [electron-react-boilerplate debugging guide](https://github.com/chentsulin/electron-react-boilerplate/issues/400)**

 First, clone the repo via git: